open5e/open5e/source/monsters/tome-of-beasts/S/spiders/j-ba-fofi-spider.rst

 **Camouflaged Webs.** It takes a successful DC 15 Wisdom (Perception) check to spot the j’ba fofi’s web.
-A creature that fails to notice a web and comes into contact with it is restrained by the web.
+A creature that fails to notice a web and comes into contact with it is :ref:`srd:restrained` by the web.
 A restrained creature can pull free from the web by using an action and making a successful DC 12 Strength check.
 The web can be attacked and destroyed (AC 10; hp 5; vulnerable to fire damage; immune to bludgeoning,